waylaidwanderer/PandoraAI/README.md

   <img alt="Web client demo" src="./demos/client.png?v=1">
 </p>

-# ChatGPT Web Client
+# PandoraAI

+PandoraAI is a web chat client powered by [node-chatgpt-api](https://github.com/waylaidwanderer/node-chatgpt-api), allowing users to easily chat with multiple AI systems while also offering support for custom presets.
+With its seamless and convenient design, PandoraAI provides an engaging conversational AI experience.

-This is a web client for [waylaidwanderer/node-chatgpt-api](https://github.com/waylaidwanderer/node-chatgpt-api)'s API server, built using [Nuxt 3](https://v3.nuxtjs.org/), a Vue 3 framework.
+Built using [Nuxt 3](https://v3.nuxtjs.org/), a Vue 3 framework.

-You may also use this with other API server implementations as long as the endpoints are compatible.
+You may also use PandoraAI with other API server implementations as long as the endpoints are compatible.

 ## Features